adjavaherian/hype/README.md

 ## Motivation

-We created hype^ so that your site wouldn't be so lame.
-People needed hype, so we helped them.
+I created hype^ so that your site wouldn't be so lame.
+People needed hype, so I helped them.
 Hype is a state-ful micro-liking service that you can use to spruce up your $hitbox lame a$$ site.
 Users shouldn't have to be on any social networks or even log in to 'like' something.
 Use hype^.
 If they like your page, or even just a part of your page, they can tell you about it without becoming some sort of food item for mass-market-a-saurus.